16 Best Easy To Digest Foods To Relieve An Upset Stomach

 Image: Shutterstock

 Cucumbers are loaded with vitamins, minerals, antioxidants, and have anti-inflammatory properties.
 Due to the high fiber and water content, cucumbers help prevent constipation by softening the stool and aiding smooth bowel movements.
 Antioxidants also help prevent toxic buildup that can lead to indigestion and stomach infections (14).
-Have cucumbers for snack or add them to your smoothies, juices, or salads.
+So, the next time you wonder how to get rid of indigestion and an upset stomach, have cucumbers for a snack or add them to your smoothies, juices, or salads.

 13. Avocado